Alexejosh/csPortfolio/README.md

   <details><summary><strong>NEW PORTFOLIO</strong></summary>
     <p>
       <a href="https://alexejosh.github.io/compsciportfolio/">Link<a>

+  >This was an extremely interesting project to work on.
+I enjoyed this topic and learning HTML and CSS.
     </p>
   </details>
   <details><summary><strong>First Web Page</strong></summary>
     <p>
       <a href="https://alexejosh.github.io/portfolio/firstPage/">Link<a>

+  >This project was a learning experience for me and an introdution to webpage creation.
+This allowed me to experiment in many ways and say I created my first webpage.
     </p>
   </details>
   <details><summary><strong>Lightning</strong></summary>
     <p>
      <a href="https://alexejosh.github.io/lightning2/">Link<a>

+   >Lightning allowed me to learn more about positioning, randomWalk, and creating an animation in processing.
     </p>
   </details>
   <details><summary><strong>Dice</strong></summary>
     <p>
      <a href="https://alexejosh.github.io/dice3/">Link<a>

+   >Dice taught me OOP (Object Oriented Programming) techniques and creating an appealing interface.
     </p>
   </details>
   <details><summary><strong>Chemotaxis</strong></summary>
     <p>
       <a href="https://alexejosh.github.io/chemotaxis4/index">Link<a>

+   >Chemotaxis showed me the immense uses of positioning and randomWalk, and its purpose in the making of many games.
     </p>
   </details>
   <details><summary><strong>StarField</strong></summary>
     <p>
       <a href="https://alexejosh.github.io/starfield5/">Link<a>

+   >StarField was an expierence.
+This project was a place for me to use many of the techniques I have learned over the tri and experiment with them all in my own way.
+StarField also taught me more about interfaces and inheritance.
     </p>
   </details>
   <details><summary><strong>College Presentation</strong></summary>
     <p>
       <a href="https://docs.google.com/presentation/d/1yh4EfoiLOwROB6WxHCGSWT_DGElw1j_8WKmfAEqlJ78/edit?usp=sharing">Link<a>

+   >College Presentation was a project I completed to learn more about the computer science field at the *University of Michigan Ann Arbor*.
     </p>
   </details>